 When clients ask me if I think their child is ready to potty train, my answer is usually “Tell me more about the readiness signs you believe you are seeing.”
 There are numerous factors to consider when assessing toilet training readiness if a child has low muscle tone.

 You will notice that children need enough skill, not amazing or even good skills.
 They just need enough ability to get the job done.

-I need to mention that issues such as constipation can derail the best plans.
-Kids with low tone are more likely to have this problem than not.
+I need to mention that issues such as constipation can derail a parent’s best plans.
+Kids with low tone are more likely to have this problem.
 Read my post Constipation and Toilet Training for some ideas on how to manage this issue and who can help you.
 The best time to manage constipation is before you start training.

-The trifecta for toilet training readiness in typical children is a child who is at the 16-20 month cognitive/communication/social level.
-This child has the ability to follow simple routines and directions, can understand and communicate the need to use the toilet and their basic concerns, and is responsive to praise or reward plus interested in learning a skill.
+The trifecta for toilet training readiness in typical children is a child who is at the 16-20 month level of cognitive/communication/social skills.
+This child has the ability to follow simple routines and directions, can understand and communicate the need to use the toilet and express their basic concerns, and is responsive to praise or reward plus interested in learning a skill.
 If your child has receptive language issues (difficulty understanding what you are saying) then read Targeted Toilet Training Strategies to Help The Child With A Receptive Language Delay for some specific strategies for this situation.

 Some children with low tone have no delays in any of these areas, but many have delays in one or more.
 The most difficult situation with cognitive/communication or social readiness?
 A child who has developed a pattern of defiance or avoidance, and is more committed to resisting parental directions than working together.
 Toddlers are notoriously defiant at times, but some will spend all their energy defying any directive, must have everything their way or else, and can even enjoy being dependent.

 If this is your child, job #1 is to turn this ship around.
 Toilet training will never succeed if it is a battle of wills.
-And no adult wants it that way.
+And no adult wants it to go that way.
 Repair this relationship before you train, and both of you will be happier.
 You don’t need a child psychologist consult to do it, either.
 Read my posts on the Happiest Toddler on the Block methods for ideas on how to use “Gossiping” Let Your Toddler Hear You Gossiping (About Him!)and Turn Around Toddler Defiance Using “Feed the Meter” Strategies to build a more cooperative relationship with your child.

-The Practical Guide to Toilet Training Your Child With Low Muscle Tone, my new book, is available as an e-book on my website, tranquil babies or at Your Therapy Source ( a terrific site for parents and therapists!).
+The Practical Guide to Toilet Training Your Child With Low Muscle Tone, is available as an e-book on my website, tranquil babies, on Amazon or at Your Therapy Source ( a terrific site for parents and therapists!).
 If you want more guidance to evaluate your child’s toilet training readiness and learn how to prepare them well, this is your book!
 It includes readiness checklists and very specific strategies to build readiness.
 Think you are ready to jump in and start training?
 My book will guide you to choose between the gradual and the “boot camp” approach, and it addresses the most common stumbling blocks children experience on the road to independence.

 Read my post The Practical Guide to Toilet Training Your Child With Low Muscle Tone: Help Has Arrived! , to learn more about this unique book and see what it can do for you today!